mtl-brainhack-school-2019/Marcel-Kaufmann/README.md

 # ECG Pupillometry Pipeline
 ### Brain Hack School 2019 Project by Marcel Kaufmann
 ---
-# Video Teaser of real world experiments
+# Video Introduction to this Brain Hack Project

 [![](http://img.youtube.com/vi/8ZVCNeX42_A/0.jpg)](http://www.youtube.com/watch/8ZVCNeX42_A "")

 # Summary

-This Brain Hack project is to create a processing pipeline for ECG and pupillometry data.
+This Brain Hack project is about creating a processing pipeline for ECG and pupillometry data.
 The motivation behind this task is that our lab ([MIST Lab @ Polytechnique Montreal](https://mistlab.ca)) is currently conducting a Human-Robot-Interaction user study in which we collect the following data:
 * Pupillometry (Pupil Labs Eye Tracker)

 <img src="img/pupillometer.png" width=353)> <img src="img/eye.png" width=300)>